TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 - Hash codes and how to generate them.
 - Hash maps and how they work internally.
-- Turning the concept of hashing into a data structure.

 ### What is a hash code